 NOTE: Students who select a practicum site located more than fifty miles from the course location or the nearest field consultant will be charged an additional fee (mileage, bridge and ferry tolls, overnight lodging and meals) to cover reasonable transportation expenses.

 Practicum Site Requirements

-The basic requirements are that the school be financially stable, hold appropriate state licenses, and have and observe a nondiscrimination policy.
+The basic requirements for a practicum site are that the school be financially stable, hold appropriate state licenses, and have and observe a nondiscrimination policy.
 The school and head teacher must be willing to take on the extra responsibilities having an intern requires.
-The teacher under whom you will work must be AMS or MACTE certified for the correct age group and be in at least the second year of teaching following receipt of credential.
+The teacher under whom you will work must be AMS or MACTE certified for the age group you are working with, and must be in at least the second year of teaching following receipt of credential.
 It is recommended that the site be an AMS member school.

 AGE RANGE: The practicum site must have the full age range for which the student is seeking certification.
 Kindergarten age children must be included with 2 ½ to 4 year olds, not separated in their own class or included in Elementary I.